instructlab/community/FAQ.md

 ## Question: What is InstructLab?

 **Answer:** InstructLab (**L**arge-scale **A**lignment for chat**B**ots) is an open-source initiative by Red Hat and IBM.
-It provides a platform for easy engagement with the Merlinite -7b AI Large Language Model (LLM) by using the `ilab` command-line interface (CLI) tool.
+It provides a platform for easy engagement with the Merlinite -7b AI Large Language Model (LLM) by using the `ilab` CLI tool.
 You can use the CLI to work with Merlinite-7b to test new skills and knowledge, for example, asking it to tell a joke or answer a question about a particular subject.
 Users can then augment the LLM’s capabilities by submitting the skills and knowledge they have tested to the project’s taxonomy repository on GitHub by creating a pull request.
 This approach encourages community-driven enhancements without the need for complex model forking or fine-tuning of the model, promoting rapid development through collaborative contributions.

 ##
 **Question:** What is LAB?